 Attorney for Insurance Fraud Offenses in Georgetown, TX

 Do you believe that you might be under investigation or were you already arrested for alleged insurance fraud in Central Texas?
 You should not make any kind of statements to authorities until you have legal counsel.
-Contact Law Office of Michael J. Price as soon as possible.
+Contact Law Office of Price & Wiggins, P.C. as soon as possible.

 Georgetown criminal defense lawyer Michael J. Price aggressively defends clients accused of white collar crimes all over Williamson County and Bell County, including Round Rock, Taylor, Temple, Killeen, Leander, and several surrounding communities.
 He can review your case and help you understand all of your legal options when you call (512) 354-1880 to take advantage of a free, confidential consultation.